matayoos/notes/crescerCWI/prova-teorica/README.md

 To create a negated character you place a caret character (^) after the opening bracket and before the characters you do not want to match.

 > /[^aeiou]/gi

-Outside of a character set, the caret is used to search for patterns at the beginning of strings.

 ```javascript
 let firstString = "Ricky is first and can be found.";